 The price of car insurance is driven by many factors such as the type of coverage of choose, your personal profile, and the make and model of your car.
 All things being equal, the more your car costs, the more it will cost to insure it.

-Hybrids and electric cars will generally be more expensive to insure than gasoline powered cars mostly because the batteries are more expensive to manufacture and replace then an internal combustion engine.
+Hybrids and electric cars will generally be more expensive to insure than gasoline-powered cars mostly because the batteries are more expensive to manufacture and replace than an internal combustion engine.
 In the event of an accident, repairing a battery will cost more so insurance companies pass that along to consumers by way of higher premiums.
-Within the class of electric vehicles, the higher priced models like Tesla can cost over a thousand dollars more per year to insure than lower priced models like the Mitsubishi i-MiEV.
+Within the class of electric vehicles, the higher-priced models like Tesla can cost over a thousand dollars more per year to insure than lower-priced models like the Mitsubishi i-MiEV.
 Cars that are 100% electric may cost a bit more to insure than hybrids.

 Most states mandate that vehicle owners carry liability insurance.
 If you are at fault for causing an accident, any losses suffered by the other party may be your responsibility.
 Your liability insurance will help cover their property damage and medical bills if they are injured in the crash.
 A liability insurance policy will have a maximum amount that the carrier will pay out on your behalf.
 If the damages you cause exceed that amount, you may be held personally liable to make up the difference.
 Each individual state will set its own minimum amount of coverage for liability insurance, but many drivers seek to buy higher dollar levels of protection in order to give themselves a better cushion against financial catastrophe.